OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

 npm test
 ```

 That's it!
-Now, lets look at what we just did in more detail.
+Now, let's look at what we just did in more detail.

 ## Understanding the test script